 The way TP-Link Deco mesh works, you link your Wi-Fi system with a TP-Link’s account and then manage your home network via TP-Link.
 As a result, TP-Link can potentially keep tabs on your online activities.

-That’s the case of most canned mesh systems on the market.
+That’s the case with most canned mesh systems on the market.
 While the degrees might vary, they all pose privacy risks.
 Here’s TP-Link’s Privacy Policy.
 It’s always a good idea to know for sure what you’re getting into.

 A pseudo web interface

 The Deco X5700 does have a local web interface like the case of the X60.
-You can reach it from a connected computer by opening a browser to tplinkdeco.net, or the default IP, which was 19.168.68.1 in my case (a bit different from the usual 192.168.1.1 found in most TP-Link routers.)
+You can reach it from a connected computer by opening a browser to tplinkdeco.net, or the default IP, which was 192.168.68.1 in my case (a bit different from the usual 192.168.1.1 found in most TP-Link routers.)

 That said, if you expect to have the same level of access as the interface of other standalone routers, such as the Archer AX6000 or AX11000, you’ll be quite sad.
 I was.